 Walking Footwear Buying Guide

 When it comes to hill walking, few elements are as important as selecting the right walking boots or shoes for your adventures.
-With a huge collection of walking boots, walking shoes, and approach shoes available, it's a matter of knowing what you're looking for in your footwear, how it affects your experience on the trail, and how it should fit.
+With a huge collection of walking boots, walking shoes, and approach shoes available, it's important to know what you're looking for in your footwear, how it affects your experience on the trail, and how they should fit.

 This guide is designed to help you make your selection so that you can enjoy the hills safe in the knowledge that your footwear is just right for your adventure.

-Perfect for: Hill walking, wet weather, long distance, challenging terrain, carrying big packs
+Perfect for: hill walking, wet weather, long distances, challenging terrain, carrying big packs

 Walking boots are the go-to option for most walkers.
-Sturdy and versatile, they can handle almost everything the British countryside can throw at them, from Lakeland scrambles to Cotswold meanders with every terrain in between.
+Sturdy and versatile, they can handle almost everything the British countryside can throw at them, from Lakeland scrambles to Cotswold meanders and all of the terrain in between.

 Walking boots are usually: